 Social Security has no future.
 No long term future, anyway.
 It’s a noble idea: caring for the elderly with government programs.
 It may well have succeeded had it held true to it’s original intent.
 Keep in mind when I talk about Social Security, I refer to all the programs that fall into that category including Supplemental Security Income (SSI) and welfare.

 It might be possible to salvage the original plan if enough politicians can stop being politicians long enough to make some hard choices.
 Do we commit political suicide by rolling Social Security back to a time when it gave aid to the aged and infirm, rather than to anyone who didn’t care to earn a living?
 I work very long hours, and very late.
 When I’m not working, I’m up very late.
 I see commercials paid for by attorneys telling people how happy the attorney will be to help them get approved for SSI.
 I imagine some are denied unjustly.
-I’m also absolutely positive others who are fully capable of supporting themselves by working, take advantage of a broken system.
+I’m also absolutely positive others who are fully capable of supporting themselves by working are taking advantage of a broken system.

 There are times a helping hand is required and that hand should be easily accessible.
 We have an obligation to the generations before us to make the “golden years” a period of relative ease without taxing the benefit they receive.
 I also agree there is a need for a “safety net” to protect against personal economic catastrophe, provided the catastrophe isn’t self-induced.
 A net is designed to catch one before they hit bottom.
 It’s not supposed to be an elevator, allowing one to enjoy a relaxing tune while they gently descend to the lowest floor.
 And the net shouldn’t be designed to ensnare the user in an inescapable trap of poverty, once it’s used.

 None of these things fall to the federal government to maintain.
 The more we rely on government to meet our needs, the less liberty we’ll have to take care of ourselves.